-Burns was also a self-effacing captain of Surrey (not a common occurrence) which made his 2018 summer a double triumph.
-His 1,359 runs at 64.71 were a central component of Surrey's first Championship for 16 years - a veritable stroll for an exciting young side.
+Burns' 2018 was a triumph on a number of fronts, not just because it led to international honours.
+His 1,359 runs at 64.71 in 2018 were a central component of the club's first Championship for 16 years - a veritable stroll for an exciting young side he captained for the first time that season.
 He admitted to a peculiar batting style: a left-hander with a dominant left eye, he adopted an open stance to bring his dominant eye into play.
 The frustration of Surrey supporters when he was not given a Test debut in the final Test of the summer against India - the series had already been won - gave way to delight when he finally won a chance to prove his worth, albeit in unfamiliar surroundings.

 The turbulence at Surrey in 2012 gave Burns his chance in the Championship side just before his 22nd birthday, and he immediately responded with a century marked by unobtrusive accumulation in a nerve-shredding eight-run victory over Middlesex that helped Surrey to escape relegation.
 There have been plenty of examples of Burns' class since, although he has gone through more form-slumps than he would have liked.